fabiofoschiano/treasury-cash-forecast-dashboard/README.md

 **Treasury Cash Forecast Dashboard**

 This project demonstrates treasury analytics using Python, SQL, and Power BI/Tableau.
-It generates synthetic cash transactions and FX rates, calculates daily cash balances, and produces a simple 7-day cash forecast in EUR.
+It generates synthetic cash transactions and FX rates, calculates daily cash balances, and produces a 7-day cash forecast in EUR.

 **Project Structure**